 Imaginary Constants layers transparent images of known celestial bodies to conjure alien ones.
-For my project Satellite Hand, I spent four years drawing the moons of our solar system, using digital photographs of the planetary satellites as reference images.
+For my project Satellite Hand, I spent four years drawing the moons of our solar system, using found photographs sourced from cursory internet searches of the planetary satellites as reference images.
+The power of the images to catch my eye was the primary criterion for selection.
+I had to like, enjoy, appreciate, the images as pictures.
 As that project came to its close I began to make these digital composites with the collected source imagery.

 In mathematics, a constant is a number that can be clearly defined.
-In the process of speculation, like in art and play, exact definitions are not necessarily the guiding principle.
+In the process of speculation, like in art and play, precise definition simply can not be the guiding principle.
 Astronomy, which strives for objective precision, is born of conjecture - it began with the hunch that more could be revealed.
-Drawing from these guiding principles, Imaginary Constants are visualizations of what can be imagined with the information at hand.
+Drawing from these wall-eyed, yet enmeshed axioms, Imaginary Constants are visualizations of what can be imagined with the information at hand.